philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 Testing these discoveries with IRL hardware will be dangerous and extremely complicated.
 Much less practical than inverted mode mechanosynthesis of amorphous C with a randomly positioned set of Ge tooltips.

-<b>We must be absolutely sure that crystal structure is a mandatory prerequisite for massively parallel molecular manufacturing.</b>
+<b>We must be absolutely sure that crystal structure is a mandatory prerequisite for massively parallel molecular manufacturing.</b> The most straightforward conclusion of my research: while crystals can be built in a simulation (e.g. MinToolset paper), this is unlikely to happen in the real world.